 Florida MMJ Card

-So you’re living in the Sunshine State and are curious to learn more about Florida’s medical marijuana industry?
+So, you’re living in the Sunshine State and are curious to learn more about Florida’s medical marijuana and who to get a medical card?
 That’s great!
 We’re here with some information that might be helpful.

-The State of Florida is inching closer to making medical marijuana a more accessible option for patients.
-More than 580,000 patients have registered in the medical marijuana registry since the state legalized cannabis under Amendment 2 in 2016.
-As the registry continues its rapid growth, it can take up to 10 business days for an approval letter from the state and before receiving your temporary card.
+The State of Florida has made medical marijuana a much more accessible option for patients.
+More than 835,000 patients have registered in the medical marijuana registry since the state legalized cannabis under Amendment 2 in 2016.
+As the registry continues its rapid growth, it can take up to 10 business days for an approval letter from the state and before receiving your temporary card if you do not have a valid Florida ID or Driver’s License.

 Who qualifies for Medical Marijuana?